Dorothy Lovett

-Biography

-Early and personal life
+Early life

 Lovett was born in Providence, Rhode Island.
-She married director Jack Hively (1910-1995) on December 25, 1941, while he was in the Air Force.
-Hively worked for RKO studios for a period.
-Lovett graduated from Pembroke College in Brown University with a major in sociology and a minor in psychology.
+She had two brothers.
+She graduated from Pembroke College in Brown University with a major in sociology and a minor in psychology.
+She was a member of the school's Komians dramatic society and worked in summer theater during her college years.

+Career

-Film career
+Film

-Lovett's best-known recurring role is that of Judy Price in Meet Dr. Christian (1939), Remedy for Riches (1940), The Courageous Dr. Christian (1940), Dr. Christian Meets the Women (1940) and They Meet Again (1941).
+Lovett's film debut came in Twelve Crowded Hours (1939), when she spoke one word as a cigarette girl.
+Her best-known recurring role is that of Judy Price in Meet Dr. Christian (1939), Remedy for Riches (1940), The Courageous Dr. Christian (1940), Dr. Christian Meets the Women (1940) and They Meet Again (1941).
 She spent almost the whole of her career with RKO studios, debuting in 1939.
 She was lent to Universal Studios to make The Green Hornet Strikes Again and retired from professional life in 1943 when her RKO contract expired.
+She also appeared in Sing Your Worries Away (1942).

 Her last film appearance was a small role in 1965's A Patch of Blue.

-Radio career
+Radio

-Lovett's early radio experience came in Providence, where she performed on programs that included a cooking school, a dramatized serial, a shopping service, and a weekly fashion show.
+Lovett's early radio experience came on WPRO in Providence, where she performed on programs that included a cooking school, a dramatized serial, a shopping service, and a weekly fashion show.

 In radio series, Lovett supplied the voices for Toni Sherwood on Rocky Jordan (1945-1947), Meta Bauer/Jan Carter on Guiding Light (1948-1949) and Grace Adam on The Seeking Heart (1953-1955).
 She also appeared on Dr. Christian, Lux Radio Theatre, Father Knows Best and many other radio programs.

+Modeling

+After Lovett went to New York in 1937 she became a model after her auditions brought little success.
+Her work for the Modeling Bureau included posing for automobile advertisements and food companies.

-TV career
+TV

 In 1954, Lovett began portraying Grace Adam, a doctor's wife, in The Seeking Heart, a CBS daytime drama.

-Death
+Personal life and death

+Lovett married director Jack Hively in Dayton, Ohio, on December 25, 1941, while he was in the Air Force.
+Hively worked for RKO studios for a period.
+They met when he directed the film They Made Her a Spy in which she appeared.
 She died in Sherman Oaks, California.